Beginners Start Here!

 Step 8: Setting up your fireworks

 If you’re buying consumer fireworks for a DIY display then you’ll need to know how to safely set up your fireworks.
-Our guides cover every type of firework and show you not only how to set up individual items, but also broader subjects of importance such as site layout and coping with bad weather.
+My guides cover every type of firework and show you not only how to set up individual items, but also broader subjects of importance such as site layout and coping with bad weather.

 Read more here: Setting Up Fireworks.
 Note: You don’t need to read this section if you’re employing a professional team, as they will set up their own fireworks for your event.